 The Group is seeking a policy and regulatory environment that enables the development and operation of an efficient and commercially sustainable rail freight transport sector.
-FORG works closely with industry and government to help achieve this outcome by researching and developing policy positions, advocating policy changes and reform that supports modal shift to rail, and providing information and expert advice on freight related issues.
+FORG works closely with industry and government to help achieve this outcome by researching and developing policy positions, advocating policy changes and reform that supports a modal shift to rail, and providing information and expert advice on freight-related issues.

 Pacific National is helping to create the largest freight and logistics precinct in inland regional Australia; akin to the major freight hub of Memphis in the interior of the United States of America.

 Pacific National has committed an initial $35 million to develop the company’s Parkes Logistics Terminal, located within the National Logistics Hub, and acquire rollingstock like freight wagons.